-All affected property owners have the right to appear and comment at the public hearings and meeting and may file written objections with the District Manager's Office within twenty (20) days of issuance of this notice.
-Each person who decides to appeal any decision made by the District's Board of Supervisors with respect to any matter considered at the public hearings or meeting is advised that person will need a record of proceedings and that accordingly, the person may need to ensure that a verbatim record of the proceedings is made, including the testimony and evidence upon which such appeal is to be based.
+The public hearing may be continued to a date, time, and place to be specified on the record at the hearing special meeting.
+If anyone chooses to appeal any decision of the Board with respect to any matter considered at the public hearing, such person will need a record of the proceedings and should accordingly ensure that a verbatim record of the proceedings is made, which includes the testimony and evidence upon which such appeal is to be based.